PwnFunction/Next.js-Flat-Prototype-Pollution/README.md

 ## Gadgets

 > Lot of unexplored surface.
-If you find anything send a pull request :)
+If you find any gadgets, send a pull request :)

 | Name                              | Description                                        | Type               | Package                         | Completed |
 | --------------------------------- | -------------------------------------------------- | ------------------ | ------------------------------- | :-------: |